 - Write down all your symptoms, including any that may seem unrelated to median arcuate ligament syndrome.

 - Write down key personal information, including any family history of heart disease, stroke, high blood pressure, blood clots, and any major stresses or recent life changes.

 - Make a list of all medications, vitamins or supplements that you're taking.
 Include dosages.

 - Bring a family member or friend with you, if possible.
 Sometimes it can be difficult to understand and remember all the information received during an appointment.
 The person who goes with you may remember something that you missed or forgot.

-List your questions from most to least important, in case time runs out.
-For median arcuate ligament syndrome, some basic questions to ask your doctor include:
+List your questions from most to least important in case time runs out.
+For median arcuate ligament syndrome, some basic questions to ask your provider include: